shahm10/shahm10.github.io/_pages/about.md

-I’m **Seung Hyun (Sally) Hahm**, an M.S. student in **Computer Science at Dartmouth College**, where I study how AI can perceive and communicate the world for those who cannot see it.
+I’m **Seung Hyun (Sally) Hahm**, an M.S. student in **Computer Science at Dartmouth College** advised by Professor Souyoung Jin, where I study how AI can perceive and communicate the world for those who cannot see it.
 My research focuses on **video understanding** and **audio description generation** for accessibility.

 ---